ConductionNL/waardepapieren/SECURITY.md

 This CI/CD street tests the component for a number of parameters, including:

 - Is the component working: The components are tested with the use of a postman script that describes the calls that can be made to the component.
 If all calls succeed, the component is assumed to be working in order.
 This script is found in the [schema folder](api/public/schema).
-- Are the dependencies up-to-date, using the sensiolabs security checker
+- Are the dependencies up-to-date, using the sensiolabs security checker.
+When this fails, there is a known vulnerability in your repository that you will have to take care of.

-Also, with the help of StyleCI, the components are checked for adherence to the symfony code standards, while dependabot also checks them for outdated dependencies.
+Also, with the help of [StyleCI](https://styleci.io), the components are checked for adherence to the symfony code standards, while [dependabot](https://dependabot.com) also checks them for outdated dependencies.

+Soon, the tests will be extended with unit testing and [Better Code Hub](https://bettercodehub.com/repositories).

+## Online testing
+When you want your component to be tested online you can put in a request to the [Conduction team](https://conduction.nl) to include your component on the [Zuid-Drecht](https://zuid-drecht.nl) test environment.
+Then, the component will be subjected to penetration tests and the [API test provision](https://api-test.nl).

 ## So what should you do?
 -	Follow the steps to regularly merge updates from the common ground proto repository into your codebase